tulamia311/food-shop/docs/supabase-auth.md

 - `App.jsx` reads `const { isAdmin } = useAuth()`.
 - It controls a simple **tab bar**:
   - Tab 1: "Customer view" → the existing shop UI.
-  - Tab 2: "Admin workspace" → admin dashboard.
+  - Tab 2: "Admin" → admin dashboard.
 - `AdminDashboard` chooses between:
   - An `AdminLoginForm` if `isAdmin` is `false`.
   - The admin CRUD components if `isAdmin` is `true`.